Overview

 Contribution of the brain-gut-microbiota axis in health

 Each human gut harbors communities of trillions of microbes called microbiota.
 Collectively, these microbes have about 150 to 300 times as many genes (the microbiome) as the human genome.
 This vast army of microbes (and genes) is now recognized as a vital component in furnishing and maintaining human health.
 They deliver minerals and vitamins, help digest our food, can affect our mood and immune system.
 Recent research shows that the central nervous system and the digestive tract maintain a two-way line of communication, the “brain-gut-microbiome” axis.
 By secreting gas, chemical or even neurotransmitters, the gut microbiota can affect defined brain areas related to eg. stress/anxiety, satiation, sleep, memory, and cognitive functioning.
 Although these results are promising to explain some microbiome-derived health benefits related to environmental stimuli, studies are challenged by the fact that the human microbiome is complex and varied.
-We propose to analyze profiles of the gut microbiota and brain activity before and after an intervention, a design that should transcends conventional approaches capturing only a single screenshot of the microbiome.
+We analyzed profiles of the gut microbiota and brain activity before and after an intervention, a design that should transcends conventional approaches capturing only a single screenshot of the microbiome.

 Key collaborators